Hay Pillow®

 The term ‘easy keeper’ is really a misnomer.
 Horses that are metabolically challenged are far more difficult to keep.
 I rescued a pony once with her backbone and hips sticking out, and SHE was easy to keep.
 I let her graze on the good pasture my ponies could only have 2 hours/day for 24/7 and 3 months later, she was looking good.
 Today’s improved grasses, developed to fatten cattle more efficiently, make hay choices for pleasure horse owners with efficient metabolisms very difficult.
 Those of us who have managed a horse prone to laminitis will never consider buying hay an easy task again.
 Prevention is WAY easier and cheaper than a cure.

-If you would like to learn more about Katy's extensive research & field studies, visit Safergrass.org
+To learn more about Katy's extensive research & field studies, visit Safergrass.org

 "Our little mini is a chronic colic and founder case.
 We have struggled tremendously to keep her healthy.
 We have implemented a "track" style to our paddock, very little to no grass and 4 Hay Pillows placed on each side of the paddock.
 The two of them move each other between the hay pillows all day, encouraging and aiding digestion and increasing circulation to the all-important hooves.
 We've tried several other more expensive products, but yours work the best!
 Thank you!" ~Mandy~